Everest Luxury Panorama Trek

 Everest Luxury Trek Map

-Everest region trekking starts from Lukla, a small Sherpa town of Khumbu region.
+Everest region trekking starts from Lukla, a small Sherpa town of the Khumbu region.
 You can reach Lukla from four different places by air and bus plus trekking.
 Firstly, you can directly fly from Kathmandu to Lukla in just 30 minutes.

 Next, you can drive to Salleri from Kathmandu in a private jeep or a local bus in nearly 10/12 hours.
-Likewise, you can fly from Kathmandu to Phaplu, another airport of Solu region within 35 minutes.
+Likewise, you can fly from Kathmandu to Phaplu, another airport of the Solu region within 35 minutes.
 From Salleri and Phaplu, it takes 3-4 days trek to reach Phakding, the first stop of Everest Base Camp trek.

 Yet another option is to do the classic Jiri Everest Base Camp trek route.
 You reach Jiri or Shivalaya from Kathmandu by bus in about 10-11 hours.
 Then, it takes 5-7 days to reach Lukla, Tenzing Hillary Airport.